Qualifications

 Her experience includes conventional electricity, renewable electricity, oil and gas (upstream and downstream), mergers and acquisitions of energy companies, joint ventures, energy storage, hydrogen and new fuels, and negotiation of power purchase agreements, grid connection agreements and O&M agreements.

-Lauren previously worked for UK magic circle law firm Allen & Overy, in their Abu Dhabi projects team.
-While there, she advised on the development of independent power and water projects and large scale gas transactions.
+Lauren previously worked for UK magic circle law firm Allen & Overy in their Abu Dhabi projects team.
+While there, she advised on the development of independent power and water projects and large scale gas transactions, including LNG.

-She was recognised as the Energy, Natural Resources & Mining Lawyer of the Year at the 2023 APAC Women in Business Law Awards and as a next generation lawyer by Legal 500 Asia Pacific 2023.
+Lauren was named Energy, Natural Resources & Mining Lawyer of the Year at the 2023 APAC Women in Business Law Awards, and has been recognised as a Next Generation Partner by Legal 500 Asia Pacific, an Up and Coming lawyer by Chambers Asia Pacific, and featured in NZ Lawyer’s Elite Women List in 2024.

 Recent highlights